locationtech/geomesa/docs/user/process.rst

 ^^^^^^^^^^^^

 The ``QueryProcess`` takes an (E)CQL query/filter for a given feature set as a text object and returns the result as a json object.
-Queries are pushed to Accumulo iterators allowing for very fast performance.

 ==========  ===========
 Parameters  Description